Wisconsin Department of Justice Subgrantee Civil Rights Information

 The Office for Civil Rights (OCR) investigates complaints from individuals or groups who believe they have experienced discrimination from an agency that receives funding from the US DOJ.
 These include the Office of Justice Programs and its components as well as the Office of Community Oriented Policing Services and the Office on Violence Against Women.
 OCR can also investigate agencies that receive US DOJ funding from state and local goverment agencies.

 Federal laws prohibit discriminating against individuals or groups, either in employment or in the delivery of services or benefits, on the basis of race, color, national origin, religion, sex, age or disability.
+If the agency in question has received funds from the Office of Violence Against Women or under the Violence Against Women Act, they are also prohibited from discriminating on the basis of sexual orientation or gender identity.
+Complaints must be filed within either 180 days or 1 year from the alleged discrimination, depending on the relevant statute.

 If you believe that you have experienced discrimination, you are encouraged to file a civil rights complaint as soon as possible.
 In more circumstances, you have only one year from the date of the incident to do so.
 Complete the Complaint Verification Form and the Identity Release Statement, found at https://ojp.gov/about/ocr/complaint.htm, and submit to: